bhupendra-25bai10468/ai-ml-project/README.md

 The purpose of this project is to create a Python app that has a GUI, allows users to determine how many calories they should be consuming each day, and allows them to keep track of the food they consume.
 This app was designed for real-world use and is aimed at assisting students who may not be routinely tracking their caloric intake.

+Note: The source code is located inside the 'calories-tracker' folder.

 ---

 ## 🎯 Problem Statement